 Dutch culture is notoriously open-minded.
-Controversial topics such as abortion, drug use, euthanasia, homosexuality and prostitution are viewed as a fundamental, autonomous human right.
+Controversial topics such as abortion, drug use, euthanasia, homosexuality and prostitution are viewed as fundamental, autonomous human rights.

 Sex workers sitting in public view in the windows of the Red Light District is seen far from scandalous or immoral behaviour, despite the area often ending up as a stomping ground for curious tourists or the downright outraged.

 However, upon my move to the Netherlands, there was something more shocking than the Red Light District that immediately crossed my mind about the windows across the idyllic city of Amsterdam — the open and unshielded view into people’s own homes.
 But why are the Dutch so averse to curtains?

 Religion, or lack thereof, is an imperative aspect of society that either directly or indirectly influences everyday life.
 As for the Netherlands, Calvinism played a huge role in forming the mindset of Dutch society.

 The majority of Dutch today consider themselves atheists, however, the characteristics of Calvinism — hard work (although not too hard), discipline, and frugality still heavily influence the general mindset.